openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 - The process to manage a violation report.
 - The process to appeal decisions of the CoC Enforcement Team.
 - The process to manage appeals.
+- The process to manage escalations.
-- The requirements for projects which decide to manage enforcement of the CoC themselves.
+- Requirements for projects who opt-in to manage enforcement of the CoC themselves.

 ## OpenJSF's Code of Conduct